Dr Chris Caple, BSc, PhD, ACR, FIIC, FSA

 (email at firstname.lastname@example.org)

-Dr Chris Caple, currently a Senior Lecturer at Durham University, has been director of the postgraduate programme in artefact conservation at Durham since 1988.
-He is active teaching, researching and publishing in conservation, analysing and researching ancient artefacts and has been directing and publishing archaeological excavations since 1982.
+Dr Chris Caple was, until July 2018, Associate Professor / Senior Lecturer at Durham University, where he had been director of the postgraduate programme in artefact conservation since 1988.
+He was appointed Emeritus Reader in Archaeological Conservation in 2018 following his retirement from teaching in the university and remains active; researching and publishing in conservation, analysing and researching ancient artefacts and writing up archaeological excavations.

-The postgraduate conservation courses at Durham; Diploma in Archaeological Conservation (1988-1991), MA in Conservation of Historic Objects (Archaeology) (1990-2004) and MA in Conservation of Archaeological and Museum Objects (2009-present), which were all taught and directed by Chris, have had international reputations, and have produced many of the conservators who are active leaders in the field such as Gordon Turner Walker – Professor in Museum Studies, National Yunlin University of Science and Technology, Taiwan, Jeremy Hutchings – Associate Professor of Conservation at Oslo University, Samantha Sporton- Head of Conservation Manchester Museum, Christine Murray – National Trust Conservator of the North of England and Emily Williams – Archaeological Conservator Colonial Williamsburg Virginia USA.
-In addition to the course, an active conservation research programme has produced PhD students, such as Dr Ticca Ogilvie – now Head of Artefacts Conservation, National Museums of Scotland.
-There have been a series of key publications, particularly in areas such as preservation in situ and teaching and learning conservation and Chris was briefly an associate editor of Studies in Conservation 2009 – 2010.
+The postgraduate conservation courses at Durham; Diploma in Archaeological Conservation (1988-1991), MA in Conservation of Historic Objects (Archaeology) (1990-2004) and MA in Conservation of Archaeological and Museum Objects (2009-2018), were all taught and directed by Chris.
+They have all had international reputations, and have produced many of the conservators who are active leaders in the field such as Gordon Turner Walker – Professor in Museum Studies, National Yunlin University of Science and Technology, Taiwan, Jeremy Hutchings – Associate Professor of Conservation at Oslo University, Samantha Beath (nee Sporton) - Head of Conservation Manchester Museum, Christine Murray – National Trust Conservator of the North of England and Dr Emily Williams – Archaeological Conservator Colonial Williamsburg Virginia USA who was recently appointed the new director of the Durham postgraduate conservation programme.
+In addition to the courses, he ran an active conservation research programme which has produced PhD students, such as Dr Ticca Ogilvie, previously Head of Artefacts Conservation, National Museums of Scotland, now Senior Lecturer at Gothenburg University.
+There have been a series of key publications, particularly in areas such as preservation in situ and teaching and learning conservation.
+Chris was briefly an associate editor of Studies in Conservation 2009 – 2010.

-Chris has been actively researching ancient artefacts and analysing the materials of which they are composed, since his PhD on medieval pins (1979-1986).
+Chris has also been active researching ancient artefacts and analysing the materials of which they are composed, since his PhD on medieval pins (1979-1986).
 Work has ranged from Durham Cathedral doors to Anglo Saxon pendants and brooches.
-This work led him to write Objects: Reluctant Witnesses to the Past, a textbook to aid museum studies and archaeology students studying archaeological artefacts.
-He has supervised students researching artefacts at undergraduate, masters and doctoral levels such as his PhD student (1991-1995) Dr David Dungworth who is now Head of Conservation and Technology for English Heritage.
-Research continues with his current PhD student Jocelyn Baker actively researching the colour and composition of Anglo-Saxon copper alloys.
+This experience led him to write Objects: Reluctant Witnesses to the Past (published in 2006) a textbook to aid museum studies and archaeology students studying archaeological artefacts.
+He has supervised students researching artefacts at undergraduate, masters and doctoral levels such as his PhD student (1991-1995) Dr David Dungworth who was Head of Conservation and Technology for English Heritage and Dr Jocelyn Baker (PhD 2008-2013) who researched the colour and composition of Anglo-Saxon copper alloys.
+Much of this work has taken place in the artefact materials analysis laboratory and equipment centre supported by the university and department, which Chris established and now reports as DARC and AAFAC.

 Indicators of Esteem